elsbrock/go-ghwrite/README.md

 > Beware: this token is fairly powerful and cannot be restricted to selected
 > repositories only.
 Make sure it is stored securely.

+### Limitations

+The size of the files is limited by the GitHub API.
+Every file is read, base64-encoded and submitted synchronously via single HTTP requests, so you should not use this for large files.

 ### Examples